roadwild/webpack-theme-color-replacer/README.md

             // },
             injectCss: false, // optional.
 Inject css text into js file, no need to download `theme-colors-xxx.css` any more.
             isJsUgly: process.env.NODE_ENV !== 'development', // optional.
 Set to `true` if your js is uglified.
 Default is set by process.env.NODE_ENV.
-        })
+            processedEntries: /edit\.js/, // optional, determine which entries are processed, should be a regular expression })
     ],
 }